-The most notable difference between reactive ion etching and standard etching is the etch direction.
+The most notable difference between reactive ion etching and isotropic plasma etching is the etch direction.
 While RIE provides a much stronger etch, it also provides a directional etch.
-The plasma will etch in an up or down direction with almost no sideways etching.
+The plasma will etch in a downward direction with almost no sideways etching.
 This is especially important when etching circuit boards and other applications where a sideways etch would be undesirable.
 This is also one quality that sets plasma etching apart from any other etching process.

 Plasma Etch provides superior equipment for virtually all plasma processing applications, and we’re proud to say that we have some of the most effective plasma etching systems in the industry.

-Controlling ion density, electron temperature, and the plasma potential are of the utmost importance for ensuring a uniform plasma etching experience.
+Controlling ion density, electron temperature, and the plasma potential are of the utmost importance for ensuring a uniform etch.

 Our systems are built around a durable vacuum chamber.
 The electrode holds the materials to be treated and is electrically isolated from the vacuum chamber.

 Air or gas enters the chamber through a control valve on the front and is quickly evacuated by the vacuum pump installed in the rear.
 The type of gas used varies depending on the etch process.
-Carbon tetrafluoride (CF4) and oxygen are commonly used gases for etching.
+Carbon tetrafluoride (CF4) and oxygen are commonly used for etching.

 We offer four fully customizable systems that may be configured for reactive ion etching as well as etching and cleaning operations: